-Road warriors: James, Davis lead Lakers past Hawks 107-99
+James jaws with Atlanta fans, leads Lakers past Hawks 107-99

+He didn’t mind a bit — especially after the Lakers closed out a nearly two-week-long trip with another victory.

+“Fans in the stands is just better,” James said with a smile.

-ATLANTA (AP) — Anthony Davis scored 25 points and LeBron James dominated down the stretch as the Los Angeles Lakers closed out a nearly two-week trip with a 107-99 victory over the Atlanta Hawks on Monday night.
+Anthony Davis scored 25 points and James dominated down the stretch as the Lakers held off the Atlanta Hawks 107-99 on Monday night.

+During the fourth quarter, James got into a brief verbal confrontation with a female fan who pulled down her mask to make a point.

+The referees halted the game and called in security officers, who appeared to eject the fan from State Farm Arena.
+There was a socially distanced crowd of 1,341 for the lone Atlanta visit by the reigning NBA champions.

+James said it was no big deal.
+In fact, he didn’t think the fan should’ve been tossed.

+“At the end of the day, I’m just happy fans are back in the building,” he said.
+“I missed that interaction.
+I need that interaction.”

-The Lakers took control with a 16-0 run bookended around the end of the third quarter and the beginning of the fourth.
+The Lakers took control with a 16-0 run bookended around the end of the third period and the beginning of the fourth.

 Atlanta rallied, closing to 98-97 on Trae Young’s 3-pointer.
-But James responded with a 3 of his own from the top of the key, came up with a huge block at the other end on Clint Capela, and finished off the Hawks with a layup off a pass Kentavious Caldwell-Pope.
+But James responded with a 3 of his own from the top of the key, came up with a huge block at the other end on Clint Capela, and finished off the Hawks with a fast-break layup off a pass from Kentavious Caldwell-Pope.

 James tacked on four straight free throws to seal the victory.
 He finished with 21 points after managing only nine through the first three quarters.